metacpan/metacpan-cpan-extracted/distros/D/DBIx-QuickORM/README.md

 # DESCRIPTION

-An actively maintained ORM tool that is qucik and easy to start with, but powerful and expandable for long term and larger projects.
+An actively maintained ORM tool that is quick and easy to start with, but powerful and expandable for long term and larger projects.
 An alternative to [DBIx::Class](https://metacpan.org/pod/DBIx%3A%3AClass), but not a drop-in replacement.